 Coinbase Pro VS Gemini: Crypto Exchange Comparison

 The whole concept of cryptocurrency trading can seem threatening to someone who’s new and lacks the experience with this type of coins, platforms, and trading options.
 That’s why you need to inform yourself about the challenges, risks, and possible outcomes.
 You should find out how the market operates and what the current trends are before you start trading.

 Once you’ve done your more general research, it’s time to choose the right crypto exchange that caters to your needs as both trader and investor.
-To help you in this process, we’ve prepared comparison guides on a variety of different platforms that outline and analyze their best features, and openly discuss the areas that need improvement too.
+To help you in this process, we’ve prepared a lit of the best crypto exchanges outlining and analyzing their best features, and openly discuss the areas that need improvement too.

 Today, the focus is on Coinbase Pro and Gemini, two outstanding platforms from the United States that enjoy the trust of the crypto community and are especially praised by senior traders.
 Our in-depth analysis will give you more details on how these trading platforms work and what they have to offer.

 About the Bitcoin Exchanges

 The story of Coinbase Pro begins way before the year 2016 when the exchange was first launched as a separate platform.
 Prior to that, it used to be part of another highly famous exchange called Coinbase, founded in 2012 by Brian Armstrong and Fred Ehrsam in San Francisco, California.

 Coinbase rose to success very quickly and skillfully.
 Thanks to its simple user-friendly design, it became the top choice for newbies and retail traders.
 However, the experienced traders weren’t as satisfied because the platform didn’t offer advanced trading options for the more adventurous.
 That’s what prompted Coinbase founders to create another separate platform that would cater to the needs of seasoned and institutional traders.